-As noted above, certain directors, officers, and employees of Crossmark also serve as directors, officers, and registered representatives of various Crossmark affiliates and the Steward Funds.
-Tiffany does not hold a formal role with any affiliated entity but does serve in a cross functional role, supporting the Steward Funds and Crossmark Wealth Management.
+As noted above, certain directors, officers, and employees of Crossmark also serve as directors, officers, and registered representatives of various Crossmark affiliates, the Crossmark ETFs, and the Steward Funds.
+Will does not hold a formal role with any affiliated entity but does serve in a cross functional role, supporting the Crossmark ETFs, the Steward Funds, and Crossmark Wealth Management.